clee010922/8BallPool/README.md

 Brandon: Tested the code on the school computer but everything was much bigger than what it appeared on my laptop.
 Converted everything in table/ball class down to a size of 2/3 by multiplying each value by 2/3.

+5/29/19:
+Brandon: Setted up the different conditions to win or lose for both players by checking the types of balls remaining as well as the status of the eightball.
+Started to work on moving the cue ball around with right click.

 5/30/19:

 Chong: Added spaces between each balls so they don't collide when they are generated.
 Still working on collisions.
+Brandon: Finished moveWhite() and was able to keep it from going past the walls as well as overlapping with other balls.